“One of the hallmarks of the team is desire and ambition”

 The dimensions of the Santo Domingo stadium, owned by Alcorcón, one of the smallest in Segunda, will not be an obstacle to make the selection game.

 “We are used to 105×68, which is what is repeated the most.
-If it were narrower, from the way we understand the game we have, it could harm us, but we are prepared to counteract defensive systems,” he confessed.
+If it were narrower, due to the way we understand the game we have, it could harm us, but we are prepared to counteract defensive systems,” he confessed.

 “Nor do we think that Belgium will start the game close to their goal, although I think that the small details in small dimensions will make the difference,” he said.